nassim5/torch_ws/recurrentSequentialActionSelection/README.md

   - --budget: Number of actions allowed in the model

-  - --lrc: Learning Rate of Classifier
+  - --lrc: Learning Rate for representation learning

-  - --lra: Learning Rate of Action selection
+  - --lra: Learning Rate for policy gradient

   - --N: Size of latent state